Top 10 Most Beautiful Waterfalls in Iceland

 A trip to this spectacle takes about 90 minutes from the capital, and then a 2-hour hike to reach the Hvalfjörður fjord, where the waterfall is located.

-If you’re a seeker of fortune in daring places, then the trail to Glymur will dazzle you.
+If you’re a seeker of fortune in daring activities and places, then the trail to Glymur will dazzle you.

 You’ll come across moss-adorned caves, the Botnsa River, and steep table-top hillsides that will tempt you to take a photo at every turn.